 Analyze your sales funnel to determine which leads exhibit a higher purchase intent that could lead to a sale.
 Different types of leads may show either informational or transactional intent.

 Informational intent means your leads are looking for content that will educate them on the solutions your brand can provide.

 Transactional intent is behavior that indicates they are actively seeking to make a purchase.
 This could include activities such as looking at rates on your pricing page, using a highly-specific keyword, or putting items into a shopping cart.

 Use purchase intent data to determine where your leads are in your marketing funnel.
-Are they in the awareness stage, or at the consideration, decision, or purchase point?
+Are they at the awareness stage, consideration, decision, or purchase point?
 Knowing their stage in the buying process will help you build a marketing funnel that will generate revenue in the short and long term.

 3. Determine Precise Advertisement Targets

 Knowing your audience’s buying intent allows you to create marketing strategies that are intent-based as well.
-You can optimize your advertising campaign and generate higher conversions when you use intent-based ads.
+You can optimize your advertising campaign and generate higher conversions using intent-based ads.

-Intent-based advertising is incredibly cost-efficient because it ensures that more ads are likely to reach their intended targets.
+Intent-based advertising is incredibly cost-efficient because it ensures that more ads will likely reach their intended targets.
 Whether you use programmatic advertising, email marketing, social media marketing, or paid ads, your marketing messages will resonate with your prospects and increase response and engagement rates.